 We stayed in a really nice hostel in District 1, which meant that we could walk to all the main tourist attractions in the area.

 The first stop on our first day was the Independence Palace.
 It’s the old presidential palace which was stormed by the North Vietnamese during the fall of Saigon and marked the end of the Vietnam war in 1975.
-The palace has been kept the way it was back then, and it feels a bit surreal to walk around this beautiful old building that’s still stuck in the 70ies.
+The palace has been kept the way it was back then, and it feels a bit surreal to walk around this beautiful old building that still looks exactly as it did in the 70ies.

 Notre Dame Basilica & old post office